Duzzy-ExoDuus/ubuntu-embedded/README.md

 **Crash course**

-To build a Trusty image for the Beaglebone Black:
+To build a Xenial image for the Beaglebone Black:

-sudo ./make_img.sh -b beaglebone -d 14.04
+sudo ./make_img.sh -b beaglebone

 Or a Xenial image for the RaspberryPi 2:

-sudo ./make_img.sh -b raspi2 -d 16.04
+sudo ./make_img.sh -b raspi2

 Or the RaspberryPi 3 (**_experimental_**):

-sudo ./make_img.sh -b raspi3 -d 16.04
+sudo ./make_img.sh -b raspi3

 To build an arm64 Xenial image for the RaspberryPi3 (**_experimental_**):

-sudo ./make_img.sh -b raspi3 -d 16.04
+sudo ./make_img.sh -b raspi3

 Or one for the 96Boards DragonBoard 410c:

-sudo ./make_img.sh -b dragon410c -d 16.04
+sudo ./make_img.sh -b dragon410c

 Serial console: 115200 8N1 - no hardware or software flow control